SilverStone has an excellent track record of enclosures in terms of model variety, overal build quality and features.

 The SilverStone MILO 12 has an imposing stance on your desk if you are used to a smaller enclosure but nevertheless, it will feel right at home on a wider desk.

-Those ventilation cut-outs will permit even any RGB you posses to be noticed but in a subtle and non intrusive way.
+Those ventilation cut-outs will permit any RGB you possess to be noticed but in a subtle and non intrusive way.

 The front I/O is in excellent reach.